 All of this will require considerable amounts of energy.
 We can get that from nuclear power we launch from Earth at great expense and danger or we can utilise solar power on Mars, despite there being a lot less of it.
 We’ll take a look at two types of solar power: terrestrial (based on the Martian surface) and Space based solar power (placed in orbit, beaming energy back to Rectenna – receivers – on the surface, 3 to 10 km in diameter).

 Let’s assume that Mars’ first base eventually requires 10000 kilowatts of power.
+That’s equivalent to about 60 American football fields of panels on Mars based on current technology.
 We know that Mars receives on average 590 Watts per square metre from the Sun above the atmosphere.
 That’s much lower than outside the Earth (at over 1373 Watts per square metre) or on the Earth’s surface (1000 Watts per square metre).
 Being a very thin atmosphere it doesn’t lose very much, so that just above 500 Watts is possible on the surface from both beam and diffuse radiation.
 (Beam means direct, diffuse means scattered by the atmosphere.)

 A Martian day (sol) is about 24 hours and 37 minutes.
 Most of this solar energy is useful for about 4 hours – the Martian solar window – around midday.
 We can see this in the diagram above of the Viking Lander VL1.
 By contrast SBSP orbitting above would provide the entire martian day.
 Night time supplies would be very useful to a colony that needs to charge robots and vehicles, and operate around the clock.